 The threats of the new era are often distant.
 In an era of globalisation, distant threats may be as much a concern as those that are near at hand.
 Nuclear activities in North Korea, nuclear risks in South Asia, and proliferation in the Middle East are all of concern to Europe.
 Terrorists are now able to operate world-wide: their activities in central or south-east Asia may be a threat to European countries or their citizens.
-Meanwhile, global communication means that the humanitarian tragedies in failed states anywhere in the world can cause acute With the new concern in European opinion. threats the first concern in Daropean opinion. line of defence will often be abroad.
+Meanwhile, global communication means that the humanitarian tragedies in failed states anywhere in the world can cause acute

-Our traditional concept of self-
+With the new threats the first line of defence will

-defence - up to and including the Cold War - was based on the threat of invasion.
+Our traditional concept of selfdefence - up to and including the Cold War - was based on the threat of invasion.
 With the new threats the first line of defence will often be abroad.